mgajda/less-arbitrary/towards-better-union.md

 We derive types that are valid with respect to specification, and thus give the best information from the input.

+We define type inference as representation learning, and type system engineering as a meta-learning problem, where our our **priors about data structure induce typing rules**.

+We also make a mathematical formulation of
+**union type discipline** as manipulation of bounded join-semilattices with neutral element, that represent knowledge given about the data structure.

 We also propose a union type system engineering methodology, justifying it by theoretical criteria,